-If the contract is less than \$60,000 for professional or general services, SWQB solicits formal quotes for best obtainable price.
+For professional or general services contracts less than \$60,000, SWQB solicits formal quotes through an RFQ for the best obtainable price.
 The contract must be routed through the SWQB financial team and ASD for processing, and the contract will require final approval by DFA for professional services or State Purchasing Division ("SPD") for general services.
 NMED-SWQB conducts procurement for professional services contracts equal to or over \$60,000 through an RFP process, whereas SPD conducts procurement for general services contracts equal to or over \$60,000 through a formal RFP process.
 Both procurements (i.e., professional services and general services) require sealed competitive proposals, unless goods or services are procured under a State-wide Price Agreement.
 Other methods of procurement exist such as Exceptions (13-1-98), Sole Source (13-1-126), Emergency (13-1-127), and Existing Contracts (13-1-129).
 All such procurements are routed through the SWQB financial team and ASD for processing.
+See Table 2 for a process summary of procurement of services.

-In most cases, the Program Manager(s) or the Project Manager(s), the BFM or the Contract Specialist, and the QAO (if necessary) participate in the preparation and technical evaluation of the RFP.
+In most cases, the Program Manager(s), or the Project Manager(s), the BFM or the Contract Specialist, and the QAO (if necessary) participate in the preparation and technical evaluation of the RFP.
 The technical evaluation shall ensure that the RFP and any resulting agreements and contract documents are complete and accurate, clearly describe the services needed, describe the associated technical and quality requirements, describe the quality system elements for which the supplier is responsible, and provide the criteria by which the supplier's conformance to quality requirements will be verified.